scottduff/WVU_CYBR_520_Group/README.md

 I will be working on using stratified sampling.
 To reduce it further.

 Unless I or someone else finds another method.

+Please select sometype of model /classifier to test with.
+Work on graphs and data for that one.

+I am using svm, svmRadial and will be doing Accuracy, Precision, and Recall.